 Each detail is meticulously recreated, from the nylon nut to the celluloid inlays, using the same materials Gibson was using way back when.
 The only way to tell them apart from the real deal is by the cleverly disguised headstock logo that looks strikingly familiar to a very famous one.
 But it comes with a hefty price tag, one that would put many Custom Shop Gibson Les Pauls, and even some vintage ones, to shame.
-He has since updated his design to the new Bone model, probably to avoid any friction with Gibson.
+His Bone model will also get you the same vibe.

 Canadian luthier Tom Bartlett has a few Les Paul replicas floating around on the used market.
-Unfortunately for Tom, these guitars were clones in every way, right down to the logo on the headstock.
-My suspicion is that Gibson might have given Bartlett a bit of grief, because upon searching, Bartlett Guitars’ website has a very Les Paul-inspired looking Retrospec model, but no real replicas.
+Bartlett Guitars’ website has a very Les Paul-inspired looking Retrospec model, but no real replicas.
 However, upon closer inspection, the Retrospec model reveals itself as a ‘Burst replica in hiding.
 If the construction methods and woods used are important to you, but you feel uncomfortable having a Les Paul shaped guitar that wasn’t manufactured by Gibson, this would be a good alternative.
 Otherwise, if you want a guitar that looks identical to the one musicians were rocking in the ’60s, Bartlett’s replicas do sometimes show up on the used market, but expect to pay top dollar.

 Have we left out your favourite premium LP-style guitar?
 Let us know in the comments section below!